crnbrdrck/ked/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+Please be aware that `ked` used the Gitflow Workflow (not for any reason other than I've wanted to try it out) so keep that in mind when making your merge requests, thanks :)

 ## Contributors

-Pull-requests encouraged, but contributions are accepted in any form; including [issues](https://github.com/adam-lynch/ked/issues) and emails.
-[List of contributors](https://github.com/adam-lynch/ked/wiki/Contributors)
+Pull-requests encouraged, but contributions are accepted in any form; including [issues](https://github.com/crnbrdrck/ked/issues)

+### List Of Contributors
 - [adam-lynch](https://github.com/adam-lynch/) - original designer of the Ked language
 - [crnbrdrck](https://github.com/crnbrdrck) Ciaran Broderick - developed interpreter in crystal